Menopause and – Just What Are The Chances

 It’s possible for a woman to be going through menopause and still be fertile.
 Eggs are still being released and there is an adequate supply of the necessary hormones, so she can still become pregnant.

-Even though a woman’s period may be irregular, or she may be bloated, as long as she is still menstruating, pregnancy is possible.
-In fact, it is to continue using birth control until there has been no bleeding for twelve months in a row.
-After this point, it is impossible to get pregnant without the of medical intervention because the lack of estrogen would make it impossible for to occur.
+Even though a woman’s period may be irregular, or she may be bloated, as long as she is still menstruating, is possible.
+In fact, it is to continue using until there has been no for twelve months in a row.
+After this point, it is impossible to get pregnant without the help of medical intervention because the lack of estrogen would make it impossible for conception to occur.

 For women who become pregnant in menopause, there are both psychological and considerations to think about.
 On the psychological side, late pregnancy can be a time of heightened anxiety and stress.
-There are also health concerns to consider, such as an increased risk of gestational and preeclampsia.
+There are also health concerns to consider, such as an increased risk of gestational diabetes and .

 Women over the age of 40 who are pregnant face an increased risk of infection, miscarriage, bleeding and several other potentially dangerous medical conditions, according to medical research.
 The grow higher with every passing year.